shantanavKapse/MinorProject/README.md

 # MinorProject
-Repository for minor project backend.
+Repository for minor project backend i.e. Candidate shortlisting based on resume and questionaires.